Literary Influence · Tumbleweed Words

 David — Tumbleweed Words

 David — Tumbleweed Words Flash fiction and poetry in the minimalist tradition.
 Published in Litro, Adelaide Magazine, Cleaver Magazine.
-Pushcart-nominated.
+Pushcart-shortlisted.
 Read the newsletter.

 Read the Beckett-tradition pieces.